 - Check and ensure that Tamper Protection is disabled.

 Removal instructions for Windows

-- Log on to the computer as an administrator.
-This may be your normal Windows account if you maintain your own computer.
+- Log on to the computer with a Sophos Administrator account.
+The administrator account may be your normal Windows account if you maintain your own computer.

 - Make sure that an update is not currently being performed.
 You can check this by right-clicking the Sophos shield in the system tray of the taskbar and ensuring 'View updating status' is grayed out and cannot be selected.
 Example of an update currently being performed:

 If an update is currently in progress wait for it to complete before continuing.

 - Open Windows services (Start | Run | Type:

 services.msc | Press return), right-click on the 'Sophos AutoUpdate Service' and select 'Stop'1.

 - Open the Add/Remove Programs (or Programs and Features) window (Start | Run | Type: